estherk15/tic-tac-toe/Notes.md

 * Invalid input - Same square [**resolved**]
 * Grid entry disappear after initial entry (figure out whether you want to display the directionsGrid or have the tokens replace the numbers on the directionsGrid.)[**numberDisplay branch displays the directions grid**]
 * Debug the game not checking for winners [**resolved** fn were referencing grid1 and not directionsGrid].
+* Debug why the switch statement won't accept any number other than 1 [**The input is not an integer, it's a string, so each case had to be changed to a string**]
 * Debug the recursive winner message

 [After Above]